couchbaselabs/docs-ng/content/couchbase-sdk-net-1.3/getting-started.markdown

 }
 ```

-Finally, there is a generic version of GetView which encapsulates the details of
+Finally, there is a generic version of `GetView` that encapsulates the details of
 the view row data structures.
 To retrieve Beer instances automatically by ID as
-you iterate over the view, you need to add the generic parameter to GetView
+you iterate over the view, you need to add the generic parameter to `GetView`
 along with the third Boolean argument to tell the client to perform the by ID
 lookup.
-If you omit the third parameter, the client will attempt to deserialize
+If you omit the third parameter, the client attempts to deserialize
 the value emitted by the index into an instance of the specified generic type.
 Again, in this example the value was null.
 Therefore, deserialization must be
 done by way of ID lookup.